Nemin32/Nemin32.github.io/_drafts/aorant.md

 Paramonian Temple, this area too presents you with an intro section and then later a hub, then finally culminates in one long trial.

+This temple is less about introducing new mechanics as it rather tests your abilities to abuse the Scrabs' hyper-territorial behavior.
+Still it's a nice area and definitely just as challenging as the other.

 ### Free-Fire Zone

 So, you just completed two huge treks and received the magical tattoos.
 It's time to put the power